Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2022-08-12-CSS_flexbox.markdown

 **FlexBox**

-#### life Before Flexbox
+#### - life before flexbox

 **Display values**

 - block: It does not allow locate any elements next to it.
 - inline - Loses all of attributes in a block = there is no width & height.
 - inline-block - Keep being a block but elements can be next each other

   problem: it creates unexpected margin between elements = you should calculate the layout.

 - flex - Flexbox, it solves a problem of inline-block

-#### first Rules of Flexbox
+#### - first rules of flexbox

-- Flex box do not talk to children.
+- Flexbox does not talk to children.
-- If you want to move something in a flexbox, you have to create flexbox container.
+- If you want to move something in a flexbox, you have to create a flexbox container.
-- box 들의 parent 가 container 이고, they should be direct children (adjusted).
+- box's parent is a container, and they should be direct children (adjusted).

+**(Note that we are not coding anything about boxes)**

 ```html
 ...